wp-plugins/related-links/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Fixed a problem where empty post data could lead to a php error.
 = 1.5.5 =
 * Fixed the marking of already selected links in the list (thanks robert_k for the fix) = 1.5.4 =